FeepingCreature/AnyTrace/README.md

 ## Configuration

+AnyTrace uses YAML configuration files to define samplers and flows.
+By default, it looks for `config.yaml` in the current directory.

+### Default Configuration Location
-Create a `config.yaml` file in your project directory:
+Create `config.yaml` in your project directory:

 ```yaml
 samplers: